sriramios/MovieApp/README.md

 # MovieApp
-SwiftUI

-MovieApp is a SwiftUI-based app that allows users to discover and browse TV shows.
+MovieApp is a **SwiftUI and Combine**-based app that allows users to discover and browse TV shows.
 Using the power of SwiftUI and Combine, the app fetches and displays TV show data from the TVMaze API.
 This app showcases how to use modern iOS development tools like SwiftUI for UI and Combine for reactive programming.

-Features
+**Features**

 Browse TV Shows: Explore a list of popular TV shows available in the API.
-Search TV Shows: Search for TV shows by title.
 TV Show Details: View detailed information about each TV show such as summary, image, genres, and rating.
 SwiftUI: Built entirely using SwiftUI to demonstrate declarative UI development.
 Combine: Utilizes Combine framework to handle asynchronous data fetching and state management.